SoftUni-Internal/interactive-content/EN/00-Unit-Testing-And-NUnit/01-Unit-Testing-Concepts.md

 System tests and acceptance tests test the entire system: all its components together.

-They are the most complex and cover **end-to-end scenarios** (from the front-end to the back-end, the database, and all other system components.
+They are the most complex and cover **end-to-end scenarios** (from the front-end to the back-end, the database, and all other system components).
-)

 For example, if we test whether, after **user registration in the mobile app** of a complex software system, the new user is correctly stored in the database at the server-side, this is a **system test**.